American Studies and Culture Graduate Program

 While most of our graduate students enter careers in university and college teaching, an advanced degree in American Studies can also be utilized as a useful preparation for community activism, museum and archive work, traditional and electronic publishing, and government service, among other careers.

-Mary Bloodsworth-Lugo’s research and teaching interest areas span 9/11 cultural production, race and racism, U.S. popular culture and film, constructions of citizenship, body theory and embodiment, contemporary continental philosophy, and food sovereignty and food justice.
+Mary Bloodsworth-Lugo’s research and teaching interest areas span 9/11 cultural and rhetorical production, race and racism, U.S. popular culture and film, body theory, contemporary continental philosophy, and the modern global food system and food justice.

 Joshua Bonzo’s research interests focus primarily on foreign language writing and how output is influenced both autonomously as well as by instructional convention.
-His studies include second language acquisition and foreign language pedagogy.
-He is also deeply interested in comparative and historical Germanic linguistics.
+His studies include extensive backgrounds in second language acquisition and foreign language pedagogy.
+Bonzo is also deeply interested in comparative and historical Germanic linguistics.
 His publications have focused most recently on both student writing production and teacher writing training and methods.

 Lisa Guerrero’s research and teaching interest areas include African American masculinity, literary traditions/movements, satire and humor traditions, race and American popular culture, cultural studies, commodification of racial identities/representations, gender and sexuality, ethnic studies, and intersections of race, class, gender, and sexuality in social identity formation.